lgommans/BrowseFS/README.md

 `sudo pip install https://github.com/mitsuhiko/flask/tarball/master`

-Run `flask --app=BrowseFS initdb` to initialize the database, and finally run the server with `./BrowseFS.py`.
+Run `flask --app=BrowseFS initdb` to initialize the database, modify `templates/front.html` to include your home path of choice, and finally run the server with `./BrowseFS.py`.
 You can now go to <http://[::1]/front.html>